IntroSDE/introsde2013/lab10/README.md

 ## Assignment #3: Part 2

-* Create a simple client that call each of this services and prints the result.
+* Create a simple client that call each of this services and prints the result (using your service implementation).

 ---